Anthony Sagar

 Peter Stephens

-Character & Episode: Sir Timothy Grange in When Did You Start to Stop Seeing Things?
+Character & Episode: Sir Timothy Grange in When Did You Start To Stop Seeing Things?

 Born: 03/01/1920, Morro Velho, Minas Gerais, Brazil